Airstream Renovation Cost Breakdown

 Whew!
 Yeah that was a lot to get through.
 So all in all, we spent about $52,000 on our renovation.
 The cool part is that it appraises for way more than that.
 So in the long run, we have actually made money.
 I don't think you can say that about many other types of trailers.
 Airstreams just seem to endure and hold their value.

-Now, if you made it all this way, here's a few more images of our Tiny Shiny Home - inside and out.
+Now, if you made it all this way, here's a few more images of our Tiny Shiny Home - inside and out - as well as our walk through tour!
 Enjoy!

 comments powered by Disqus